Reg Foggerdy – 6 Days without water

 Earlier that year he had experienced heart problems and was in no physical shape to walk for miles across the desert, and not knowing how to get back left him with only one option, wait until rescue came.

 His brother back at the camp noticed he was missing and reported it to the authorities who organized a search party.
-For the first few days they found no sign of Reg and began to fear for the worst, but during all this time he was sitting under a tree eating ants using a method he said he learned from Bear Grylls.
+For the first few days, they found no sign of Reg and began to fear the worst, but during all this time he was sitting under a tree eating ants using a method he said he learned from Bear Grylls.

 He later said in an interview “I was at peace with myself and just wanted to lie there and pass away.
 I was thinking of my family who would see me laying there.”